serendipity-projects/lifecycle-helper-maven-plugin/src/site/markdown/usage.md

 The parameter *paramForceTasksFromSession* execute the tasks of a maven session and disable the parameter *paramRunTasks* in order to list the execution-plan of the current maven tasks run from command line.

-After configured the pom.xml if you the following command:
+After configured the pom.xml if you run the following command:
 ```
 mvn clean package
 ```

-This is the output:
+This is an example of the output:

 ![Example](images/example_execution_plan_from_session.jpg)